-ANSWER: The project will be completed in stages over the next 5-7 years.
-Site prep work began in early 2015 and will continue during 2016.
+ANSWER: The project will be completed in stages over 5-7 years.
+Site prep work began in 2015 and continued throughout 2016.
 Residential, office and commercial space will be developed in 2017 and beyond.

 Is the development going to be open to the public?

 ANSWER: Yes!
-TM Montante Development's plan is to develop a vibrant, mixed-use urban area with walkable streets and lots of public space.
+Morgan Communities and TM Montante Development's plan is to develop a vibrant, mixed-use urban area with walkable streets and lots of public space.

 Will you organize opportunities for community involvement in the development of the project?

-ANSWER: TM Montante Development is committed to involving the surrounding community in the development process.
+ANSWER: TM Montante Development and Morgan Communties are committed to involving the surrounding community in the development process.
 We welcome community input and we invite you to provide us with your comments using the contact form below.